Sitecore/sitecore-ios-sdk/README.md

 **Link to download** [Sitecore Mobile SDK server](https://github.com/downloads/Sitecore/sitecore-mobile-sdk/Mobile%20SDK%20Server%20Package-1.0.0%20rev.120625.zip) **package**

-The Mobile SDK API is called the "Sitecore Web API" and is web service based.
+The Mobile SDK API is called the "Sitecore Item Web API" and is web service based.
 This web service is designed with the REST principles to make the Sitecore content accessible through HTTP requests in the JSON format.

 The Web API supports accessing the content through items paths, IDs, or by running queries.
 The output produced by the service is highly customizable and optimized to reduce the number of requests.

-**Link to download** [Sitecore Web API](https://github.com/downloads/Sitecore/sitecore-mobile-sdk/Sitecore%20Web%20API%200.9.0%20rev.%20120622%20Beta.zip) **package**
+**Link to download** [Sitecore Item Web API](https://github.com/downloads/Sitecore/sitecore-mobile-sdk/Sitecore%20Web%20API%200.9.0%20rev.%20120622%20Beta.zip) **package**

-**Link to download** [Sitecore Web API PDF](https://github.com/downloads/Sitecore/sitecore-mobile-sdk/Sitecore_Web_API_User_Guide_USLetter.pdf) **documentation**
+**Link to download** [Sitecore Item Web API PDF](https://github.com/downloads/Sitecore/sitecore-mobile-sdk/Sitecore_Web_API_User_Guide_USLetter.pdf) **documentation**

 ### 1.2 The Client